saketkumarjha/Real-Time-Chat-App/readme.md

-# Baatcheet - Real-time Chat Application
+# KuraKaani - Real-time Chat Application

-Baatcheet is a modern real-time chat application that enables users to create or join chat rooms and communicate instantly with other participants.
+KuraKaani is a modern real-time chat application that enables users to create or join chat rooms and communicate instantly with other participants.
 The application features a clean, responsive interface and supports real-time message delivery using WebSocket technology.

 ## Features

 ### Room Management
 - Create new rooms with auto-generated unique room IDs
 - Join existing rooms using room IDs
-- Copy room IDs to clipboard for easy sharing
+- Copy room IDs to the clipboard for easy sharing
 - Real-time user connection tracking

 ### Chat Features